1 Corporate Information

 - Level 3: inputs for the asset or liability that are not based on observable market data (unobservable inputs).

-If the inputs used to measure the fair value of an asset or a liability fall into different levels of the fair value hierarchy, then the fair value measurement is categorised in its entirety in the same level of the fair value hierarchy as the lowest level input that is significant to the entire measurement.
+I f the inputs used to measure the fair value of an asset or a liability fall into different levels of the fair value hierarchy, then the fair value measurement is categorised in its entirety in the same level of the fair value hierarchy as the lowest level input that is significant to the entire measurement.
 The Company recognises transfers between levels of the fair value hierarchy at the end of the reporting period during which the change has occurred.

-Ministry of Corporate Affairs ("MCA") notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-For the year ended March 31, 2024, MCA has not notified any new standards or amendments to the existing standards applicable to the Company.
+Ministry of Corporate Affairs (“MCA”) notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
+For the year ended March 31, 2025, MCA has notified a new Accounting Standard Ind AS 117 on Insurance Contracts and a amendment to Ind AS 116 on Leases to existing standards however these are not applicable to the Company.

 The accounting policies set out below have been applied consistently to the periods presented in the financial statements.

 a.
-Revenue and other income
+Revenue and other income Revenue recognition

 i.
 The Company recognises revenue from sale of goods measured upon satisfaction of performance obligation which is at a point of time when the control of goods is transferred to the customer.
 Revenue is measured based on transaction price, which is the consideration, adjusted for estimated returns and allowances, discounts and volume rebates, if any, as specified in the contracts with the customers.
 Sales are exclusive of Goods and Service Tax (GST).